amlucas/amlucas.github.io/source/blog/hydrocube.md

 The solution was to have a more flexible connection, as shown below.

 {{image_row, [
-  ["../images/blog/hydrocube/disks_design_v3c.jpg", "", 30],
+  ["../images/blog/hydrocube/disks_design_v3c.jpg", "", 37.4],
-  ["../images/blog/hydrocube/disks_design_v3a.jpg", "", 30],
+  ["../images/blog/hydrocube/disks_design_v3a.jpg", "", 37.4],
-  ["../images/blog/hydrocube/disks_design_v3b.jpg", "", 16.9],
+  ["../images/blog/hydrocube/disks_design_v3b.jpg", "", 21.05],
 ]}}

 This new design uses ball bearings to ease the rotation of the disks, and a cross shaped connection that allows a more flexible connection with the shaft coupled to the motors.
-Furthemore, the frame responsible to hold the motors, initially built from a plastic box, resulted in bad alignment of the motors.
+Furthermore, the frame responsible to hold the motors, initially built from a plastic box, resulted in bad alignment of the motors.
 Below are pictures of this first frame:

 {{image_row, [